 Collin County's property tax rate has been trimmed back five times in as many years, with no property tax rate increase in 25 years.

-County Commissioners will formally set the bond proposal in mid-summer for the Nov.
+County Commissioners formally set the bond proposal on Aug.
+20 for the Nov.
 6, 2018, general election.
 We will post more information and links on this topic as it becomes available.

 Here is a list of recent discussions on the bond issue in open court by Commissioners Court members; viewers can also search and view past court sessions -- and agenda documents:

 May 7, 2018, Item 44743